Glasgow University Union: Activities

 The GUU is a social hub for the university, providing the largest billiard hall in the West End, bars, live entertainment and a nightclub.
 It is one of the largest licensed premises in Scotland with nine bars (and a tenth which is portable for use during functions).
-In addition, members can eat in the Servery, which includes a Subway franchise, relax in the Drawing Room Coffee Shop (formerly the Smoking Room), purchase essentials in the Union Shop and take advantage of two libraries provided for study.
+In addition, members can eat in the Servery, relax in the Drawing Room Coffee Shop (formerly the Smoking Room), purchase essentials in the Union Shop and take advantage of two libraries provided for study.

 The two libraries and the Reading Room, available for study and social events, are maintained by the Libraries Convener.
 The Elliot Library is named after former inter-war Cabinet Minister Walter Elliot; the Bridie Library after Osborne Mavor, physician, dramatist and founder of the Citizens Theatre, who wrote under the pseudonym, "James Bridie".
 A mural by Fyffe Christie hangs in the room, illustrating the West End Perk, a poem by Bridie.
 The Reading Room is dedicated to Donald Dewar, former President of the Union, Secretary of State for Scotland and First Minister of Scotland, and a portrait hangs there in his memory.

 Daft Friday

 After its impromptu initiation as a piano Sing-along and Smoking concert by the then Honorary Secretary Osborne Henry Mavor on the last day of the 1908 Martinmas Academic term, the highlight of the Union's social calendar is the annual 'Daft Friday' black tie ball which continues to be held at the end of the Martinmas term exam diet.
 Over the years the event has become increasingly elaborate with the entire union building decorated to a theme and devoted to the festivities.
-Daft Friday is held as a celebration for the president of the union.

 Over 2000 students attend the event, which includes revolves around a secret theme and hosts entertainments such as a swing band, string quartet, DJs, ceilidhs and laserquest.
-Well known bands have also played Daft Friday in recent years, including: Arcade Fire in 2008, Jack Penate in 2009, Bombay Bicycle Club in 2010, Frightened Rabbit in 2011, Basshunter in 2012, Chvrches in 2013, Sub Focus in 2015, Gabrielle Aplin in 2016, Fickle Friends in 2017 and the Hoosiers in 2018.
+Bands that have played Daft Friday in recent years, include: Arcade Fire in 2008, Jack Penate in 2009, Bombay Bicycle Club in 2010, Frightened Rabbit in 2011, Basshunter in 2012, Chvrches in 2013, Sub Focus in 2015, Gabrielle Aplin in 2016, Fickle Friends in 2017 and the Hoosiers in 2018.

-The evening also includes the James Bridie Memorial dinner; a seven course meal for around 150 guests.
+The evening also includes the James Bridie Memorial dinner; a seven–course meal for around 150 guests.
 Speakers at the 2011 dinner included Charles Kennedy and David Ross, both of whom are former presidents of the union.